loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

-To simplify getting a dataset’s data size in memory.
+To simplify getting a dataset's data size in memory.